 Where are projects held?
 Projects are held in various locations at both campuses; some are based in University buildings and others are in the local community.

 Where can I find out about the projects?
 Get hold of an SCA Rough Guide from one of the offices or take a look at the project pages here on the website.

 Can I join more than one project?
 Yes, you can join as many projects as you like.

 What if no project looks right for me?
 If you can't picture yourself in any of SCA's projects, staff are happy to explore opportunities to develop new projects to fit your interests and capabilities.
 Most projects are started by students with an initial idea, and we encourage creation and change of projects as situations demand.
 You can also sign up to our mailing list to hear about new opportunities as they become available - just send us an e-mail and we'll get in touch! (email@example.com)

 What else does SCA do?
-We run social events, such as socials, Jazz and Wine, and Comedy and Cocktails; one-off volunteering events; volunteer training; awards to our volunteers both at the oSCArs awards ceremony and throughout the year with hours certificates.
+We run social events, such as Jazz and Wine, and Comedy and Cocktails; one-off volunteering events; volunteer training; awards to our volunteers both at the The Durham University Volunteer Awards and throughout the year.

 I’m interested in getting involved, but I have questions.
 Who can I ask?
 You can email the office at firstname.lastname@example.org with any queries.
 Your College Ambassador or an exec member may be able to help.

 I have a problem with my volunteering.
 Who do I contact?
 If you have any problems whatsoever, please contact the SCA Office on 0191 334 1797 or at email@example.com.

 Where is the SCA Office?
 We have two offices, one at each campus.
 Durham Campus – in the Palatine Centre, on the ground floor, room PCL012.
 Open 9.30am – 4.30pm Mon - Fri.
 Queen’s Campus – in the Sports centre.
 Open 9.30am-4.30pm Mon-Thurs